The Spatial and Emission Properties of the Large [O III] Emission Nebula Near M31: Discussion

 A sharply defined and curved optical nebula lacking strong radio emission and exhibiting some filament-like structure raises the possibility of SDSO being a Galactic PN, albeit an unusually large and close one.
 SDSO's morphology shown in Figures 1 and 2 bears some resemblance to that seen in a few PNe that exhibit optical emission largely on one side.
 The reason for their non-circular shape is their interaction with the ISM \citep{Tweedy1996,Ali2000,Sabin2010,Sabin2012,Weidmann2016,Frew2016}.

 Nonetheless, a PN nature for SDSO also seems doubtful.
-While it well established that PN can exhibit strong [\ion{O}{3}] emission with values of I(4959+5007)/H$\alpha$ in excess of 5 (e.g., the Ring Nebula; \citealt{Hawley1977}), [\ion{O}{3}] emission is normally more concentrated to the center of the PN close to the CSPN than that of H$\alpha$ and [\ion{N}{2}].
-Yet, we find no correlated H$\alpha$ + [\ion{N}{2}] emission similar in strength to that of SDSO's [\ion{O}{3}] in our images.
+While it well established that PN can exhibit strong [\ion{O}{3}] emission with values of I(4959+5007)/I(H$\alpha$) in excess of 5 (e.g., the Ring Nebula; \citealt{Hawley1977}), [\ion{O}{3}] emission is normally more concentrated to the center of the PN and close to the CSPN than that of H$\alpha$ and [\ion{N}{2}].
+Yet we find no correlated H$\alpha$ + [\ion{N}{2}] emission similar in strength to that of SDSO's [\ion{O}{3}] in our images.

-The morphology, curvature, and size of the arc resemble a potential projected radius of the nebula to be at least $2\degr$.
+The morphology, curvature, and size of the arc would require the projected radius of the nebula to be at least $2\degr$.
 This makes the linear radius $r_{\rm PN} > 0.035\times D$ with $D$ being the distance to the nebula.
 SDSO would easily be the largest PN in terms of angular size, dwarfing Sh~2-216's record-setting radius of $0.86\degr$.
-Sh~2-216, which is also currently one of the closest known PN ($D_{\rm GAIA} = 128$ pc), with an estimated age of 660\,000 years \citep{Ziegler2009}, is among the oldest and the third largest PN radius of 1.92 pc and a central star with M$_{\rm G} = 7\fm08$ \citep{Smith2015}, just behind Ton~320's radius of 2.69~pc (central star M$_{\rm G} = 6\fm95$) and the gigantic nebula Alves 1 (PN G079.8-10.2) with a radius of 5.74~pc (M$_{\rm G} = 7\fm19$) (all using the new GAIA distances).
+Sh~2-216, which is also currently one of the closest known PN ($D_{\rm GAIA} = 128$ pc), with an estimated age of 660,000 years \citep{Ziegler2009}, is among the oldest and the third largest PN with a radius of 1.92 pc and a central star with M$_{\rm G} = 7\fm08$ \citep{Smith2015}, just behind Ton~320's radius of 2.69~pc (central star M$_{\rm G} = 6\fm95$) and the gigantic nebula Alves 1 (PN G079.8-10.2) with a radius of 5.74~pc (M$_{\rm G} = 7\fm19$) (all using the new GAIA distances).
 With a proposed radius of at least 2 to 3 degrees, this thus would position SDSO within 100\,pc at most, but most likely below 50\,pc.

-Taking the largest homogeneous catalog of planetary nebulae giving statistically derived diameters by \citet{Frew2016} there are 74 PNe larger than 1\,pc.
+In the largest homogeneous catalog of planetary nebulae giving statistically derived diameters by \citet{Frew2016} there are 74 PNe larger than 1\,pc.
 From them, we selected those 38 having blue central stars detected in GAIA.
-As shown in \citet{KimeswengerGAIA2018}, only central stars with $m_{BP} - m_{RP} < 0$ have reliable GAIA distances.
-None of them has in the quick look spectra, where available, of the Hong Kong/AAO/Strasbourg H$\alpha$ \citep[HASH,][]{HASH} planetary nebula database a line ratio of [OIII](4959+5007)/H$\alpha$ $>$ 1.
-This sample of the oldest central stars with the largest known PNe gives us a mean absolute magnitude in the GAIA photometric system M$_{\rm G} = 7\fm08 \pm 1\fm03$ with the faintest to be M$_{\rm G} = 9\fm58$.
+As shown in \citet{KimeswengerGAIA2018}, only central stars with ($m_{BP} - m_{RP}) < 0$ have reliable GAIA distances.
+In the quick-look spectra, where available, of the Hong Kong/AAO/Strasbourg H$\alpha$ \citep[HASH,][]{HASH} planetary nebula database, none of them has a line ratio of [OIII](4959+5007)/H$\alpha$ $>$ 1.
+This sample of the oldest central stars with the largest known PNe has a mean absolute magnitude in the GAIA photometric system M$_{\rm G} = 7\fm08 \pm 1\fm03$ with the faintest to be M$_{\rm G} = 9\fm58$.